 Wireless networks are everywhere.
 Whether you’re at a local coffee shop, a school or at home, it’s likely there are multiple wireless networks you can gain access to.
 But how do you know which ones are safe?
 Looking at the network security settings can be a good indicator of which ones you can trust.
 To help you understand your options, we discuss the history of security protocols and compare WPA vs. WPA2.

-When you look at the security of a wireless network, a few options will be available.
+When you install Wi-Fi, you have a few router security options.
+Wireless networks are more vulnerable to cyberattacks compared to wired networks.
+If your router is unsecured, someone could access it, use it for illegal activities in your name, track your internet use or even install malware.
+To keep you safe while browsing, some wireless networks have security protocols that encrypt your online data.
+When you look at a wireless network’s security, a few options will be available.
 These choices will include none, WEP, WPA, WPA2-Personal, WPA2-Enterprise and possibly WPA3.
 Depending on the nature of your online use, you may require more or less security.

 What’s the Best Wireless Internet Security Method?